 rel behavior as setting

 rel="noopener".
 This is already implemented in Chromium as well and will land in Chrome 88.

-We've sprinkled some observations throughout the chapter, and you'll have made your own observations.
-At the end of this 2020 analysis, here are some things that stood out for us.
+We’ve touched on some observations throughout the chapter, but as a reflection on the state of markup in 2020, here are some things that stood out for us:

 Fewer pages land in quirks mode.
 In 2016, that number was at around 7.4%.
 At the end of 2019, we observed 4.85%.
 And now, we’re at about 3.97%.
 This trend, to paraphrase Simon Pieters in his review of this chapter, seems clear and encouraging.

 Although we lack historic data to draw the full development picture, “meaningless”

 table markup we’ve observed in the 1990s and early 2000s.
 While one may question whether

 span elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to

 table markup, though, as during the heyday of the old web, these were seemingly used for everything but tabular data.

 Elements per page and element types per page stayed roughly the same, showing no significant change in our HTML writing practice when compared to 2019.
 Such changes may require more time to manifest.